2021 TOK & 14C Sheep Hunts - $20,000

 How does the random drawing work?

 All permit applications are entered into a computer database.
-Once entered, each application is carefully checked for 18 potential problems such as two or more applications for the same hunt, correct hunt numbers, date of birth, hunting license information, etc. The computer then randomly assigns a number to each hunt on each valid application.
+Once entered, each application is carefully checked for potential problems such as correct hunt numbers, date of birth, hunting license information, etc. The computer then randomly assigns a number to each hunt on each valid application.
 The random number is referred to as your draw number.
 Party hunt applications receive one draw number for each hunt.
 That is, both applications on the party hunt application receive the same draw number per hunt, so if that number is drawn, both party members receive a permit.
 Permits are awarded to applicants with the lowest draw numbers up to the number of permits allocated for that particular hunt.
 If five permits are to be awarded for a particular hunt, the five permits will be given to the first five lowest draw numbers until the total permit allocation is awarded.
 For example, if four of the five permits have been awarded, and a party application has the next random number, the party application will be skipped.
 This is because there is only one permit left available, and two permits would have to be awarded (one for each party member).
 The permit will be awarded to the next individual applicant whose number has been selected.
 After all permits have been tentatively assigned for a species, the listing is checked to identify any individuals who have been selected for two permits for the same species.
 If this occurs, the individual is awarded a permit based upon the first, second or third choice on the permit application.
 The other permit is then made available to the first individual applicant with the next lowest random number.
 The process is repeated for all hunts for that species until all possible permits are issued within the rules for awarding permits.
 Alternate lists are required to be used in a few specific hunts to maximize hunting opportunity.
 The alternate list is generated from all remaining applicants using the draw order already assigned in the original random draw.
 If the original applicant drawn does not notify the department of the intent to hunt by the date required, the next applicant(s) on the alternate list will be offered a permit, until all permits have been awarded.

 *Sheep hunts operated in the TOK management area and 14C are conducted under Freelance Outdoor Adventures registered guide John Rydeen #1269